metamn/react/content/blog/on-graphql/index.md

 [is built into](https://www.youtube.com/watch?v=gb1R-fWP1Yw) GraphQL making it a super simple layer on the server.

 The GraphQL runtime does only one thing: returns results for queries.
-How results are computed, put together, collected from other services &mdash; the business logic &mdash; is outside of its scope.
+How results are computed, put together, collected from other services &mdash; the business logic &mdash; is outside its scope.

 (As a compensation) GraphQL offers extensive connectivity to various backend services like databases, storage engines, serverless functions, authentication, caching to be used in any combination to define how the application works.